loliGothicK/mitama-dimensional/docs/UserManual/static-quantity.md

 ```

 The predicate must be a class template with `auto` as a template parameter.
-This is typically write as follows:
+This is typically written as follows:

 ```cpp
 template < auto A >